 - the company is in a state of bankruptcy; or

-If several, comparable offers are received, the judicial representative must give priority to the offer that best preserves the company’s employment levels.
+If several, comparable offers are received, the judicial administrator must give priority to the offer that best preserves the company’s employment.

 The position of the employees in the judicial reorganisation procedures is similar to their position in case of bankruptcy (see below).
 However, the acquirer’s choice whether to retain an employee must be justifiable by technical, economical and organisational reasons.

 In case of bankruptcy, the court will appoint a trustee in bankruptcy.
 From the date of the bankruptcy order, the trustee in bankruptcy will acquire the control over the company and its assets from the board of directors of the company, and will act as the company’s representative.